comp-physics/RBC3D/install/instructions_2023.md

    * Add these to your shell rc, e.g., your `.bashrc`, and also execute them from the command line.
 You will not be able to build RBC3D or PETSc-lite without this.
 If you are using something other than bash, look up how to set environment variables for it.
       * Execute (notice this is the path from above): `export PETSC_DIR=/storage/home/hcoda1/6/sbryngelson3/p-sbryngelson3-0/RBC3D/packages/petsc-3.0.0-p3`
       * Execute: `export PETSC_ARCH=linux-gnu-c-debug`
-* Ascent up a directory and create a new build directory like `mkdir RBC3D/packages/mypetsc`
+* Ascend up a directory and create a new build directory like `mkdir RBC3D/packages/mypetsc`
 * Configure via something like this, using your own absolute paths (for blas, lapack, valgrind, and mypetsc):
 ```
 ./configure --with-cc=mpicc --with-fc=mpif90 --with-blas-lib=/storage/coda1/p-sbryngelson3/0/sbryngelson3/RBC3D/packages/BLAS-3.11.0/blas_LINUX.a --with-lapack-lib=/storage/coda1/p-sbryngelson3/0/sbryngelson3/RBC3D/packages/lapack-3.11/liblapack.a --with-valgrind-dir=/usr/local/pace-apps/manual/packages/valgrind/3.19.0/gcc-4.8.5 --prefix=/storage/coda1/p-sbryngelson3/0/sbryngelson3/RBC3D/packages/mypetsc --with-shared=0 --with-mpiexec=srun --with-x11=0 --with-x=0 --with-windows-graphics=0